OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 The outer JSON object MAY contain additional name/value pairs.
 One such example is the [Inline Count](#inlinecount).

-## 6.5 Representing a Collection of Complex Type Values in a Response ##
+## 6.5 Representing a Collection of Complex Type or Primitive Values in a Response ##

-In OData 1.0, collection of complex type values in a response is formatted just like in a request.
-See [Representing a Collection of Complex Type Values in a Response](#representingacollectionofcomplextypevaluesinaresponse) for details.
+In OData 1.0, collection of complex type or primitive values in a response is formatted just like in a request.
+See [Representing a Collection of Complex Type or Primitive Values in a Response](#representingacollectionofcomplextypeorprimitivevaluesinaresponse) for details.

 The rest of this section applies to OData 2.0 and 3.0 only.

-An collection of complex type values MUST be represented as a JSON object.
+An collection of complex type or primitive values MUST be represented as a JSON object.
 This object MUST contain a `results` name/value pair.
 It MAY contain a `__metadata` name/value pair.

 The `results` value MUST be a JSON array.
-Each element MUST be a correctly formatted complex type value (see [Representing a ComplexType Value](#representingacomplextypevalue)).
+Each element MUST be a correctly formatted value (see [Representing a Complex Type Value](#representingacomplextypevalue) or [Representing a Primitive Value](#representingaprimitivevalue)).

 The `__metadata` name/value pair MAY be included.
 If provided, its value MUST be a JSON object.
 This object represents the metadata for the collection of complex type values.

-An empty collection of complex type values (one that contains no instances) MUST be represented as a JSON object with a `results` name/value pair.
+An empty collection (one that contains no instances) MUST be represented as a JSON object with a `results` name/value pair.
 The `results` name/value pair MUST be an empty JSON array.

 ## 6.6 Representing Errors in a Response